BIGJRA/BIGJRA.github.io/rejuv.md

 lobby, then outside.

-Before we board the ship, there are a TON of side quests that have opened on the other islands we haven’t been able to visit for a while.
+Before we board the ship, there are a TON of side quests that have opened on the other islands we haven't been able to visit for a while.
 Skip to the next section if you want to just progress the story.
 This section is all doable just before the tournament arc, so if you did this part already you can skip to the next for V12 content.